fluffydolphin/HiveMind/README.md

 1. The server binds sockets together so that the client and bots can connect.
 2. After the server is up you connect how ever many bots you want.
-3. Then you can connact as a client with the password (default 1212 and is just expsed in text) and send cli commands to the bot simultaneously
+3. Then you can connact as a client with the password (default 1212 and is just expsed in text) and send cli commands to the bots simultaneously
 4. There is also a slightly modified version of Slowloris (credit to the contributors at https://github.com/gkbrk/slowloris) so you can run a DDOS attack (educational purposes), but that's just an example you can pretty much put anything you want in there as long as you can run it in cli.

 ## How to install and run?